aaronicsubstances/shrewd-evolver/Data-Modelling.md

 *Use the property-graph model*.

-"Property-graph model" as used here refers to the near equivalent of entity-relational model in which both nodes and edges are organised into either bags/multisets in the case of SQL, or objects (associative arrays) in the case of NoSQL.
+"Property-graph model" as used here refers to the near equivalent of entity-relational model in which both nodes and edges are organised into either bags/multisets in the case of SQL, or objects/associative arrays in the case of NoSQL.
   1. have a way to identify the type of each node
   1. have a way to identify the type of each of the targets of each edge.
   1. abstract all relationships as potentially many-to-many to the public, i.e. hide one-sided relationship implementation details from the public.